ipstoyanov20/upwork-bot-eu/README.md

 After the scraper finishes it can automatically upload `eu_proposals_extracted.json` to Firebase Realtime Database.

-Local JSON export report (summary / budget tables / annexes / downloads)

-If you have a Firebase RTDB export JSON in the project root named:

-- `upworkbot-790d5-default-rtdb-export (1).json`

 You can view a generated report in the Next.js app: